 |Reason:||Turkey is one of the countries with the most restricted social media access in the world.
 Twitter, Facebook, YouTube, Wikipedia, and other major platforms are inaccessible.The websites are generally blocked with the goal of preventing terrorism, but Turkey also blocks sites for content that it deems politically sensitive.|

 These are just a few of the many world jurisdictions with some kind of restriction on VPN usage.
 Most countries don’t explicitly restrict VPN usage, but a significant number do, so check before you assume it’s legal even if you’re just trying to change your IP address to watch Netflix series.

 What could happen if you use a VPN illegally?

 While committing copyright violations is illegal in most parts of the world, lots of people do it anyway.
 Some people figure that they’re unlikely to see consequences for their “victimless crime”.
 The same mindset can apply to using VPNs where they’re prohibited.

 If a country blocks VPN applications, it’s a safe assumption that they have the means to enforce this ban.
-Attempting to use a VPN illegally is risky in any of these countries.
+Attempting to use a VPN illegally on your private connection or public Wi-Fi is risky in any of these countries.

 Even in countries where VPNs aren’t explicitly banned, like China, police occasionally demand that citizens and visitors remove VPN applications from their devices.
+And even the Internet provider might complain about VPN usage.
 This might not carry a direct penalty (like jail time or a fine), but it does discourage people from using VPNs.